The Informational Role of Online Recommendations: Evidence from a Field Experiment: Recommendations, Beliefs, and Consumption

 \subsection{Beliefs Explain Consumption}

-We start by evaluating the extent to which the belief data explains consumption behavior.
-We test \hyref{hyp:beliefs-on-consumption}[Hypothesis], which --- in line with our theoretical framework --- suggests the likelihood of consumption is increasing in the expected quality and decreasing in reported uncertainty.
+We start by evaluating the extent to which the belief data explains consumption behaviour.
+We test \hyref{hypothesis:consumption-on-beliefs}[Hypothesis], which -- in line with our theoretical framework -- suggests the likelihood of consumption is increasing in the expected match value and decreasing in reported uncertainty.